Costa Rica Weather Guide

 Is Costa Rica inside the hurricane belt?

-No. It lies south of the typical Atlantic hurricane track; large storms are rare, though outer bands can bring heavier Caribbean rain.
+No. Costa Rica lies south of the typical Atlantic hurricane track; large storms are rare, though outer bands can bring heavier Caribbean rain during peak Atlantic hurricane season.

 Roughly 1 °C (1.8 °F) per 100 m (330 ft).
 That’s why San José evenings feel spring-like while Jacó, just 90 minutes downhill, stays balmy all night.